 This is a 1:1 translation (tokens) table matching tokens to the original plaintext email address:

-* Authorizing, auditing and monitoring access to this table are critical for preserving the anonymity of the users in the original table.
+* Authorizing, auditing, and monitoring access to this table are critical for preserving the anonymity of the users in the original table.

 The operation of detokenization, or translating a token to its corresponding data, should only be done on a need-to-know basis (using the right permissions).

-In order to support various use cases, tokenization engines that are used for pseudonymization must account for the following possible requirements:
+To support various use cases, tokenization engines that are used for pseudonymization must account for the following possible requirements:

 - Format-preserving tokens: These tokens preserve the format of the original data.
 They are often required in situations with strict storage formatting, such as when changing the database scheme is impossible.

-- Deterministic vs. unique tokens: This refers to whether the same value is always mapped to the same token, or if each value is mapped to its own unique token.
+- Deterministic vs. unique tokens: This refers to whether the same value is always mapped to the same token or if each value is mapped to its own unique token.
 Deterministic tokenization enables users to lookup exact matches and performs joins between tokenized directly on the columns of a pseudonymized dataset.
 However, this means that it still leaks some information about original identifiers and consequently reduces the protection provided by the tokenization engine.
 For example, it exposes the fact that two different identifiers are the same and, using statistical methods, can be used to reveal the original data.